martintuando/How-does-Social-Media-Prevalence-Influence-Mental-Health-Outcomes--An-Empirical-Analysis/data/README.md

 Instrumental Variable (IV): Twitter adoption during the 2007 SXSW festival (Fujiwara et al., 2021) is used as an exogenous shock for causal identification.

+Facebook: SCI Data,  the intensity of social connections between two geographic areas.
+The core of this analysis relies on the share of a county’s Facebook friends living within 500 miles.

+Instrumental Variable (IV): Facebook early rollout (Braghieri et al., 2021) is used as an exogenous shock for causal identification.

 Health Data:

 Primary source: County Health Rankings & Roadmaps (CHR&R), a collaboration between the Robert Wood Johnson Foundation and the University of Wisconsin Population Health Institute.